 Tuition & Other Fees

-If you are accepted, you may choose to pay for tuition only or for both tuition and hotel accommodation.
+The tuition fee includes the cost of all sessions and study materials (except for recommended books).
+We also offer hotel accommodation.
 The hotel prices below cover 13 nights, checking in on July 19 and checking out on August 1.
 Additional nights are available upon request.

 Double-occupancy accommodation: $1,300